-Some of the films we will watch contain potentially disturbing content such as violence, adult themes, or nudity.
-If you will be too uncomfortable to view these movies or take part in these discussions, you should not take this course (if you are under 18, please tell me immediately after the first class).
-Given the rapid pace and condensed nature of Block Week, students who anticipate missing class meetings or repeatedly arriving late (or leaving early) should not take this course.
+Some of the literary works we will read contain potentially disturbing content such as grotesque scenes, sexual violence, and acts of racism.
+If you will be too uncomfortable to read these materials or take part in these discussions, you should not take this course.
+Please contact the instructor with any questions or concerns.